 Canadian taxpayers receive preferential tax treatment for "pension income".
-15% federal non-refundable tax credit is available for the first \$2,000 of qualifying income.
-Provinces and territories may provide additional tax credits on eligible pension income.
+A non-refundable tax credit is available for the first \$2,000 of qualifying income.
 A similar credit is available in Quebec for up to \$2,000 of pension income.
-In addition, income qualifying for the pension credit can be split among spouses.2
+In addition, income qualifying for the pension credit can be split among spouses.
 A couple, in certain circumstances, could receive a second credit where previously only one was available to them.